jesuswasrasta/jesuswasrasta.github.io/_pages/about.md

 attend to inspiring conference like [XP Conf](https://www.agilealliance.org/xp2018){:target="_blank"} and [Italian Agile Days](http://www.agileday.it/){:target="_blank"}, other that helping his growth working on the same code.

-All the energy he spend comes from his wife, Maria :woman:, and their kid, Giovanni :baby:.